EduardoEstradaRs/PsychMeths2019-Developmental-Processes-ALD-DT-CT-LCS/README.md

 # DT-CT-LCS-Modeling-of-Developmental-Processes-in-ALDs
-Code for the statistical models used in "Discrete- and Continuous-Time Latent Change Score Modeling of Developmental Processes in Accelerated Cohort-Sequential Designs"
+Code for the statistical models used in the manuscript "Discrete- and Continuous-Time Latent Change Score Modeling of Developmental Processes in Accelerated Cohort-Sequential Designs"